For the last two years, 5,800 bales have been recylced into the biomass energy centre to be used for energy generation

 This doesn’t apply to the Sussex Roof Garden or Sussex Lounge Club, where linen suits, softly structured dresses, co-ords, and tailored trousers with an artful top are all good options.

-Hawes & Curtis SS25 Collection
+Hawes & Curtis SS26 Collection

-As the Official Menswear Partner of Goodwood Racecourse, Hawes & Curtis offers impeccable race-day attire.
-From luxury Italian suits and silk ties for the Richmond Enclosure, to relaxed cotton polos for a smart yet laid-back look in the Gordon or Lennox Enclosures.
+As the Official Menswear Partner of Goodwood Racecourse, Hawes & Curtis dresses every level of race day in style.
+From luxury Italian suits and silk ties for the Richmond Enclosure to relaxed cotton and knitted polos for a smarter take on the Gordon or Lennox.

 Use code HC15XGOODWOOD for 15% off.